 Although all foot placement variations will work the glutes, hamstrings, quads, and calves somewhat, certain placements target specific muscles to a much higher intensity and with much greater precision, which can expedite hypertrophy (building muscle) and increased strength; let’s see which placements focus on which muscles.

-9 Leg Press Foot Placements & Muscles Worked (Pros vs Cons of Each Leg Press Foot Position)
+9 Leg Press Foot Placements & Their Impact on Muscles (Advantages & Disadvantages of Each Position)

-Although some might think that muscle activation during leg press exercises is the same across the board, even slight changes in leg press foot placement can make a big difference in which leg muscles are worked and to what capacity.5
+While some may believe that muscle activation during leg press exercises is consistent, even minor adjustments in leg press foot placement can significantly impact the targeted leg muscles and their engagement levels.8

-Athletes following a powerlifting hypertrophy program or any other powerlifting and power building programs are likely already familiar with the leg press and the muscle groups it works, but novices and experienced lifters alike could benefit from reviewing the specific muscles that different foot placements can best target.
+Athletes who follow powerlifting hypertrophy programs or other powerlifting and power-building routines are likely familiar with the leg press and its targeted muscle groups.
+However, both novices and experienced lifters could benefit from reviewing how different foot placements can target specific muscles.

 1. Standard Foot Placement